 Dinosaur Jr. Albums Ranked in Order of Awesomeness

-Although they tasted fame as part of the alternative revolution of the early ’90s, Dinosaur Jr.‘s influence has extended from their time both before and after their Buzz Bin days.
-We’ve ranked all of their albums in order of awesomeness in the gallery above.
+Although they tasted fame as part of the alternative revolution of the early '90s, Dinosaur Jr.'s influence has extended from their time both before and after their Buzz Bin days.
+We've ranked all of their albums in order of awesomeness below.

 By now, the band's founding lineup—the decorated, albeit initially short-lived, lineup of J Mascis, Lou Barlow, and Emmett "Murph" Murphy—has existed in their middle-aged afterlife for more than twice as long as it did in their original iteration, when they were fresh-faced punks finding their footing in the '80s indie scene.

 Spawning from Deep Wound, a hardcore band featuring Mascis and Barlow, Dinosaur Jr. formed when the two recruited Murph, a drummer from a rivaling punk band, to push the boundaries of their creative appetites that were too limited in the confines of hardcore punk music.
 The result was a brand of disheveled indie rock that borrowed the chaotic urgency of punk, mingled it with the inflamed dexterity of metal and nurtured the self-conscious sensitivities of the stuff found left of the dial.
 This musical id was captured fully realized on 1987's reputation-sealing You're Living All Over Me.